wildonion/hoopoe/README.md

 - **step7)** created a `/root/hoopoe` folder on your VPS containing the `docker-compose.yml` file only and update its path inside the `cicd.yml` file in ssh action part where you're changing directory to where the docker compose file is in.

-- **step8)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS (run `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`) and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`.
+- **step8)** make sure the docker [registry](https://distribution.github.io/distribution/) service is up and running on your VPS (run `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2`) and you have an already setup the `docker.hoopoe.app` subdomain for that which is pointing to the `http://localhost:5000`. use this command to run a registry docker: `sudo docker run -d -p 5000:5000 --restart always --name registry registry:2` then login to your hub with `sudo docker login docker.hoopoe.app` command.

 - **step9)** each internal image name inside your compose file must be prefixed with your docker hub registry endpoint which currently the hub has setup to `docker.youwho.club` endpoint, doing so tells docker to pull images from there cause as we know this subdoamin is already pointing to the docker registry hosted on `localhost:5000` on VPS.

-> **current hub registry is set to `docker.youwho.club` and the `infra` folder on the VPS would be the place where the `docker-compose.yml` file is in**
+> **current hub registry is set to `docker.youwho.club` and the `/root/hoopoe` folder on the VPS would be the place where the `docker-compose.yml` file is in**

+> make sure you've logged in with `sudo` cause `cicd.yml` is building, pushing and pulling images using `sudo docker ...` command.

 #### ☕ What's happening inside the `cicd.yml` file?